Synthesis and Evaluation of Herbal Chitosan from Ganoderma Lucidum Spore Powder for Biomedical Applications

 Here, As, Ac and Ab are the absorbance values for experimental, control and blank groups, respectively.

-0.4 mL inoculum containing ~1.5 × 106 CFU/mL of either E. coli or S. aureus were incubated in nutrient broth (Qingdao Hope Bio-Technology Co., Ltd., Shandong, China) and 7.5% sodium chloride broth (Qingdao Hope Bio-Technology Co., Ltd., Shandong, China), respectively.
-E. coli and S. aureus were stained using 25 μg/mL propidium iodide (PI) (Solarbio Life Science, Beijing, China) for 20 min and 25 μg/mL fluorescein diacetate (FDA) (Solarbio Life Science, Beijing, China) for 20 min, respectively, at the ambient temperature (25 °C) prior to fluorescence analysis.
-Fluorescence analysis was carried out using Fluorescent microplate reader (FlexStation II, NanoDrop, USA).
-Control groups comprised bacteria incubated in broth only for 24 h at 37 °C.
+For fluorescence microplate reader analysis, an inoculum containing approximately 1.5 × [plate number 2] /mL of either E. coli or S. aureus was incubated in nutrient broth (Qingdao Hope Bio-Technology Co., Ltd., Shandong, China) and 7.5% sodium chloride broth (Qingdao Hope Bio-Technology Co., Ltd., Shandong, China), respectively.
+E. coli and S. aureus were stained with 25 μg/mL propidium iodide (PI) (Solarbio Life Science, Beijing, China) for 20 minutes and 25 μg/mL fluorescein diacetate (FDA) (Solarbio Life Science, Beijing, China) for 20 minutes at ambient temperature (25 °C) prior to fluorescence analysis.
+The fluorescence analysis was carried out using a fluorescent microplate reader (FlexStation II, NanoDrop, USA).
+Control groups consisted of bacteria that were incubated in broth only for 24 hours at 37 °C.

 All experiments were performed in triplicate and data is given as mean ± standard deviation (n = 3).
 Statistical analysis was performed using SPSS software (SPSS Statistics v18, IBM, UK).
 All statistical data was plotted using Origin software (OrginLab, USA).